ost-cas-fee-adv-23-24/design-system-component-library-pixelpioneers/docs/STYLING.md

 ## Base Styling

-Styling that is not specific to a component or layout is stored in the `styles` folder.
 Tailwind has a layer system that is designed after [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/#what-is-itcss).
-We already added a `config` folder.
-If you need more folders, name it according to ITCSS.

 ## How to generate icons

-1. Find your icon in [Figma - Design System - Icons](https://www.figma.com/file/9pAIuEXG73C6U9qGXQU25a/L---Migros-Corporate?node-id=1%3A7) (Generally: 20x20)
+1. Find your icon in [Figma - Design System - Icons](https://www.figma.com/file/nsXR2h0KwciWpuwKRD58FX/Mumble?type=design&node-id=407-101&mode=design&t=n3s826L1tz6QinwZ-0) (Generally: 16x16)
 2. Mark the current **variant of the icon component** and **export it as vector (SVG)**
 3. Open the site [SVG-OMG](https://jakearchibald.github.io/svgomg/) and put the vector code there
 4. Please disable on the website SVG-OMG following setting: "Remove viewBox" - so the viewBox is still in the output